Prevalence of circumcision: Present

 In 2016, the global prevalence of circumcision was estimated to be around 38%, with notable increases of circumcision prevalence seen in the United States, the Middle East, and Africa; major medical organizations have promoted a higher rate of circumcision in Africa as a preventive against the spread of HIV/AIDS.
 In 2020, the World Health Organization reiterated that it is an efficacious prophylactic intervention if carried out by medical professionals under safe conditions in areas of high HIV/AIDS prevalence.

-Between 2008 and 2010, the prevalence of circumcision in the United States was estimated to be around 80%.
-Similarly, Wolters Kluwer estimated that close to 80% of United States males in 2021 were circumcised.
+In 2014, the prevalence of circumcision in the United States was estimated to be around 80%.
+Wolters Kluwer estimated that close to 80% of United States' males in 2025 were circumcised.
 Large portions of Africa have adopted the practice as a preventive measure against the spread of HIV.
 It has overwhelming prevalence in the Muslim world and in Israel due to the religious beliefs of most Muslims and Jews; however, some non-Muslim groups living within Muslim-majority countries, such as Armenians and Assyrians, do not practice it.
 It is prevalent in some Muslim-majority countries in southeast Asia such as Indonesia and Malaysia; however, the WHO states that there is "little non-religious circumcision in Asia, with the exceptions of the Republic of Korea and the Philippines".
 In parts of Africa it is often practiced as part of tribal customs from Christians, Muslims and Animists.
 In contrast, rates are much lower in most of Europe, parts of southern Africa, most of Asia, Oceania and Latin America, constituting South America, Central America, the Caribbean and Mexico.
-Australia, Canada, Ireland, New Zealand and the United Kingdom are examples of countries that have seen a decline in male circumcision in recent decades, while there have been indications of increasing demand in southern Africa, partly for preventive reasons due to the HIV epidemic there.
+Australia, Canada, New Zealand and the United Kingdom are examples of countries that have seen a decline in male circumcision in recent decades, while there have been indications of increasing demand in southern Africa, partly for preventive reasons due to the HIV epidemic there.